Irish nationality law: Naturalisation

-Foreigners over the age of 18 (and minors if born in Ireland) may naturalise as Irish citizens after residing in the country for at least five of the previous nine years, with one year of continuous residence immediately preceding an application.
+Foreigners over the age of 18 as well as minors born in Ireland may naturalise as Irish citizens after residing in the country for at least five of the previous nine years, with one year of continuous residence immediately preceding an application.
 For applicants married to or in civil partnership with Irish citizens, the residence requirement is reduced to three of the last five years.
 Candidates must satisfy a good character requirement and intend to remain domiciled in Ireland after naturalising.
 Individuals under investigation by local police are routinely denied naturalisation.
 Successful applicants are required to take an oath of citizenship at a public citizenship ceremony.
 The Minister for Justice has discretionary power to waive any or all citizenship requirements for applicants of Irish descent or association, minor children of naturalised citizens, individuals in public service stationed overseas, or recognised refugees and stateless persons.

 Loss and resumption

 Irish citizenship can be relinquished by making a declaration of renunciation, provided that the declarant ordinarily resides overseas and already possesses or is in the process of obtaining another nationality.
 Renunciations cannot be made during wartime unless exceptionally approved by the Minister for Justice.
 Former citizens who were born on the island of Ireland may subsequently apply to reacquire citizenship.
 Previously naturalised individuals or those who had acquired citizenship by descent do not have a direct path to citizenship restoration and must complete the naturalisation process to regain Irish citizenship.

-Citizenship may be involuntarily removed from naturalised persons who fraudulently acquired the status, willfully perform an overt act that constitutes a breach of loyalty to the state, holds citizenship of a country at war with the Republic, or has voluntarily acquired another citizenship by any method except through marriage or civil partnership.
-Naturalised persons (other than those of Irish descent or employed in the civil service) who reside outside of the Republic for a continuous period of seven years without annually registering their intention to retain Irish citizenship may be stripped of their citizenship.
+Citizenship may be involuntarily removed from naturalised persons who fraudulently acquired the status, willfully perform an overt act that constitutes a breach of loyalty to the state, or holds citizenship of a country at war with the Republic.
+Naturalised persons, other than those of Irish descent or employed in the civil service, who reside outside of the Republic for a continuous period of seven years without annually registering their intention to retain Irish citizenship may be stripped of their citizenship.
 Individuals who obtained citizenship through their marriage or civil partnership to an Irish citizen before 2005 and who reside outside of the island of Ireland may also have their status removed.
 This provision for citizenship loss is not enforced in practice.